ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-) is a translation from an ancient
+is a translation from an ancient
 Spanish m whicl the Edinburgh Review, is ; ’ ;

 panish poe ch, says nburg : ;
 surpassed by nothing which we are acquainted with at gave general satisfaction.
 An effort _—
-in the Spanish language except the odes of Luis de | made to prevent th
+in the Spanish language except the odes of Luis de | made to prevent the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_friend-a-religious-and-literary-journal_1837-07-22_10_42%2Fsim_friend-a-religious-and-literary-journal_1837-07-22_10_42_jp2.zip%2Fsim_friend-a-religious-and-literary-journal_1837-07-22_10_42_jp2%2Fsim_friend-a-religious-and-literary-journal_1837-07-22_10_42_0007.jp2/pct:40.401070,10.747664,49.438503,3.589635/600,/0/default.jpg"/>
 </td>